Saratii/marching_cubes/technical_docs.md

     I also went through several rounds of generating assembly for marching cube functions and optimizing the LLVM output.
     I used various profilers, flamegraphs, and hardware level debuggers to find and minimize ASM hotspots.

+Through performance testing I realized threads dont scale well and 4 threads can do the same work at 16.
+This is entirely due to lock contention.
+Although there were zero deadlocks or even semi-dead locks, lock contention can be improved.
+    -  Change uniform chunk map to be a read only arc and store a transaction lock.
+This creates lock free reads in the hottest loop on a chunk load.
+Neutral on chunk generation.

 Failed Technologies:
     8 bit symmetric quantization - too much data loss, causes visual artifacts